EasyinnovaSL/DPFManager/README.md

 Getting DPF Manager software
 ------------------------
-###Pre-requisites
-In order to use the GUI you'll need:

- * Java 8, which can be downloaded [from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-###DPF Manager GUI
 ####Download release version
 You can download an installer for the latest DPF Manager GUI release [from our download site](http://dpfmanager.org/#download).
-The current installation process requires Java 1.8 to be pre-installed.

 ####Download latest development version
 If you want to try the latest development version you can obtain it from our [development download site](http://dpfmanager.org/community.html).

-####DPF Manager GUI manual
+####Run DPF Manager
+You can run the DPF Manager in two modes, GUI and CLI.
+To start the software in GUI mode just double-click the executable.
+For using the CLI use the terminal, the following command explains the available parameters.

+    dpfmanager -help

 A manual for the GUI can be found in [our download site](http://dpfmanager.org/Downloads/User%20Manual.pdf).

 Building the DPF Manager from Source